Ingress

 in the Loki Explore view.
 The Ingress logs are available under the label

-.
+app_kubernetes_io_name="haproxy-ingress".
 To only get the logs of a specific

-label is in the schema of <namespace>-<ingress-name>-<backend-port>
+label is in the schema of <namespace>-<ingress-name>-<backend-port>.
+Here's an

-example query to get all the logs of the Ingress frontend
+example query to get all the logs of the Ingress frontend with the port 80

-in the namespace shop-prod
+in the namespace shop-prod:

 Additionally the Ingress logs can be filtered by these labels:

-the HTTP status code of the request
+methodthe HTTP method of a requeststatusthe HTTP status code of the request

 For more information on the usage of Loki, refer to the specific support article.